wolfSSL/wolfBoot/README.md

    - Decide a flash partition strategy and modify `include/target.h` accordingly (see [Flash partitions](docs/flash_partitions.md))
    - Change the entry point of the firmware image to account for bootloader presence
    - Equip the application with the [wolfBoot library](docs/API.md) to interact with the bootloader
+   - [Configure and compile](docs/compile.md) a bootable image with a single "make" command

 ### Examples provided